eladnava/pixelmate/README.md

 1. Download the [latest version of Pixelmate](https://github.com/eladnava/pixelmate/releases/latest).

-2. Unzip the archive and drag and drop the Pixelmate app into the OSX `Applications` folder.
+2. Unzip the archive and drag and drop the Pixelmate app into the macOS `Applications` folder.

 3. Connect your phone via USB cable (if you have just enabled USB Debugging, make sure to allow USB debugging for this computer via a popup dialog displayed on your Pixel).

-4. Launch Pixelmate from Applications or the OSX Spotlight.
+4. Launch Pixelmate from Applications or the macOS Spotlight.

 5. Explore and manage files on your Pixel's internal SD card like a boss.
 Drag files and folders into Pixelmate to upload them to your device, or right click remote files and folders to download them to your computer.